 Woo, along with a trifecta of screenwriters, revisits what for Eastern audiences is a familiar tale told again and again in various films, histories, comic books, and television series throughout Asia.
 Chinese literature offers the most enduring of these accounts, a tome by fourteenth-century author Luo Guanzhong called Romance of the Three Kingdoms.
 Woo’s version comes in the form of two separate films that take up more than four hours, though stateside audiences aren’t privy to the entire diptych experience.
 Magnolia Films has only imported a heavily cut 148-minute version, so anyone hoping for the as-it-was-meant-to-be-seen screening will probably have to wait until home video.

-The U.S. cut opens with an English language movie trailer-voice introduction, which dumbs down the entire plot enough for those in the audience unwilling to read subtitles throughout, but who want to see some historical action and understand what it means.
+The U.S. cut opens with an English language movie trailer voice introduction, which dumbs down the entire plot enough for those in the audience unfamiliar with the historical setting.
 A nervous Emperor Xian (Wang Ning) faces his Prime Minister Cao Cao (Zhang Fengyi), who wants to declare war on the southland rebel warlords Liu Bei (You Yong) and Sun Quan (Chang Chen).
 Cao Cao seeks to reunite the Han Empire by gaining control of the Yangtze and defeating the dissenters, though history proves he succeeded only in causing further division, ushering in the end of the Han Dynasty and a period known as the Three Kingdoms.
 It all ends in a glorious victory for the warlords over Cao Cao and his forces, which are crushed and allowed to return to their Emperor in shame.